baguette/tmk/doc/refman.md

 **`exec `** *`?-flags flags? arg ...`*

 Without any flags, `exec` first displays its arguments, then issues the arguments as a shell command.
-If the command exits with a failure condition, TMake stops executing the TMakefile and reports an error.If `-n` is specified on the command line, the arguments are only displayed, not executed.
+If the command exits with a failure condition, TMake stops executing the TMakefile and reports an error.
+If `-n` is specified on the command line, the arguments are only displayed, not executed.  *`arg ...`* represents a command pipeline as accepted by the Tcl `exec` command.

 Flags alter the behavior of `exec`.  *`flags`* may be any combination of the following: